YihangChen-ee/FCGS/README.md

  - ```bit_path_from```: A directory.
 Path to load the compressed bitstreams.
  - ```ply_path_to```: A *.ply* file.
 Path to save the decompressed *.ply* file.

-### To decompress a *.ply* file from bitstreams and validate fidelity of the decompressed 3DGS, simply run:
+### To decompress a *.ply* file from bitstreams and validate fidelity of the decompressed 3DGS, run:

 ```
 python decode_single_scene_validate.py --lmd A_lambda --bit_path_from PATH/TO/LOAD/BITSTREAMS --ply_path_to PATH/TO/SAVE/point_cloud.ply --source_path PATH/TO/SOURCE/SCENES